Are you exploring foreign language courses in the embassy?

 Many embassies have also collaborated with many schools and colleges in India to promote the language and culture.

 They support teaching material, foreign language teacher training workshops, events, and exchange programs for students.

-They also foster admission of Indian students to their country’s higher educational institution.
+They also foster the admission of Indian students to their country’s higher educational institutions.

 Native and qualified teachers, jobs in embassies, exposure to a varied range of cultural events, an ever-growing library, and plenty of study material and resources are some of the great reasons to study at these cultural centers.